Deployment in Identity Security Cloud

 Configure Source

-Feel free to leverage the admin source configuration page to configure any settings using the new user interface you defined via the user interface forms.
+You may also leverage the admin source configuration page to configure any settings using the new user interface you defined via the user interface forms.

 Upload Connector JAR(s) and Libraries

-• Ensure that all third-party libraries used:
+• Ensure that all third-party libraries that you use:

-• Are from an authentic/trusted source.
+• Are from an authentic or trusted source.

 • Do not incur legal obligations.